oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Disclosures {#creating_disclosures}

-Disclosures are created differently depending on whether a claim is an object property (name-value pair) or an array element.
+Disclosures are created differently depending on whether a claim is an object property (name/value pair) or an array element.

  * For a claim that is an object property, the Issuer creates a Disclosure as described in (#disclosures_for_object_properties).
  * For a claim that is an array element, the Issuer creates a Disclosure as described in (#disclosures_for_array_elements).